-To make the booklet engaging and easier to understand, we have included stories about how feeling down has affected the lives of different characters.
-Try to bring the examples to life for the person you're talking to.
-Ask how the stories relate to their own lives.
-Give the person a chance to tell you about the difficulties they have been having in their life.
+This booklet shows how to use a five stage plan to help solve problems in everyday life.
+To make the booklet engaging and easier to understand we have included a story about how one character, Sarah, used this plan to try to solve one of her problems.
+Try to bring the example to life for the person you're talking to.
+Ask how the experiences of the character in the story relate to their lives.
+Ask the person to tell you about their current difficulties and help them to problem solve in the same way.
+Give the person a chance to talk about their life and give their point of view.
 Don't rush through the booklet, stop and talk about the different points the person brings up.
 Remember to read out all the words shown in the pictures.
 Pause and check the person's understanding after completing each section of the booklet.

-Building a trusting relationship with the person makes a real difference to how they feel.
+Building a trusting relationship with the person you are trying to help makes a real difference to how they feel.
 So it is crucial to listen carefully to what they are telling you and to try to understand their point of view.